For many elder boomers, like me, the outdated model of retirement isn’t a good fit today. We’re healthier and living longer than prior generations.

 Working with my coach, I decided to sell my financial planning business, so I could transition into more speaking, writing, mentoring, and research work.
 For me, that was a great decision I made six years ago.

 Today I also continue writing and assisting financial journalists with stories about widows.
-You can read two of these latest articles in the New York Times and the Wall Street Journal.
-Now at age 72, I love this lifestyle and encore career.
+Now at age 75, I love this lifestyle and encore career.

 My encore career allows me to:

 For me, there are a couple of drawbacks, namely:

 Think about transitioning into your encore career over time, rather than jumping in after leaving your job.
 Perhaps you can downshift from a full-time professional position into a part-time role.
 Maybe you can remain on as a consultant or project worker.

 You can stay engaged with work and get a partial paycheck plus lots of free time.
 Or, take a leap and go for something completely new that you love!
 Run your numbers to see if this is a good fit, financially and personally.